adascoding/adascoding/README.md

 Description: A test project demonstrating a minimal .NET API for URL shortening.

 ## 🎯 Goals for 2025
-- Contribute to open-source projects.
+- Contribute to open-source projects and give back to the developer community.
-- Build projects with Blazor.
+- Build projects using Blazor to strengthen full stack capabilities.
-- Build a frontend project with React or Angular.
+- Develop a React-based front-end project to refine UI/UX skills.